 The morning started quite normally for a day on maternity leave; I took the dog to the park, then went to register baby at a nursery (the last thing on my to-do list!) before coming home for lunch.
 My sister laughed at me as I kept missing my mouth and got soup all down my top – clumsiness certainly was another sign of the imminent event.
 I felt really hot all morning but I had had quite a high temperature all throughout my pregnancy so I didn’t think anything of it.

 Early Signs of Labour

 After lunch we were heading into town, and I went to the loo before we left the house.
 There I had “the show”.
 This is basically the plug of mucus from your cervix coming away – it looks similar to the beginning of your period – and was a sign that things were going to be happening soon.
-I felt excited but reminded myself to remain calm – I knew that labour could still be hours away.
+I felt excited but reminded myself to remain calm – I knew that labour could still be hours, if not days, away.

 Hypnobirthing teaches you to stay as calm and relaxed as possible during labour in order to reduce Adrenaline (the hormone that has been proven to increase pain) and increase Oxytocin (a hormone that can help to reduce pain).
 So the three of us – me, my husband and sister – carried on with our plans and I drove us all into town.
 B was attending a talk at the university at 3pm so we dropped him off at the business school and he switched his phone onto silent for it.
 (Hint – rookie mistake!)